zchase/example-go/Master_README.md

 ### Step 2.
 Fork and Clone the Repository

+If your repository of choice is:
+* Github, continue forward to [Fork Github Repository](#section-fork-github-repository).
+* Bitbucket, continue forward to [Fork a Bitbucket Repository](#section-fork-bitbucket-repository).

 ## <a name="section-fork-github-repository"></a>Fork Github Repository

 1. Ensure you are logged into your Github account. <a href="https://github.com/" target="_blank">https://github.com/</a>